alme96/Simulnance/README.md

 ## The Model

-(Define dependent and independent variables you want to study.
+(In the model Price of a stock is a dependent variable and the behaviour of traders is an independent variable that corresponds to the structure of the model.
 Say how you want to measure them.)
 (Why is your model a good abstraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)

 ## Fundamental Questions